Privateer: Overall history

 In Europe, the practice of authorising sea-raiding dated to at least the 13th century but the word 'privateer' was coined sometime in the mid-17th century.
-A seaman who shipped on a naval vessel was paid a wage and provided with victuals but the mariner on a merchantman or privateer received a share of the takings.
+Seamen who served on naval vessels were paid wages and given victuals, whereas mariners on merchantmen and privateers received a share of the takings.
 Privateering thus offered otherwise working-class enterprises (merchant ships) with the chance at substantial wealth (prize money from captures).
 The opportunity mobilized local seamen as auxiliaries in an era when state capacity limited the ability of a nation to fund a professional navy via taxation.

 Privateers were a large part of the total military force at sea during the 17th and 18th centuries.
 In the first Anglo-Dutch War, English privateers attacked the trade on which the United Provinces entirely depended, capturing over 1,000 Dutch merchant ships.
 During the subsequent war with Spain, Spanish and Flemish privateers in the service of the Spanish Crown, including the Dunkirkers, captured 1,500 English merchant ships, helping to restore Dutch international trade.
 British trade, whether coastal, Atlantic, or Mediterranean, was also attacked by Dutch privateers and others in the Second and Third Anglo-Dutch wars.
 Piet Pieterszoon Hein was a brilliantly successful Dutch privateer who captured a Spanish treasure fleet.
 Magnus Heinason was another privateer who served the Dutch against the Spanish.
 While their and others' attacks brought home a great deal of money, they hardly dented the flow of gold and silver from Mexico to Spain.

-As the industrial revolution proceeded, privateering became increasingly incompatible with modern states' monopoly on violence.
+As the Industrial Revolution proceeded, privateering became increasingly incompatible with modern states' monopoly on violence.
 Modern warships could easily outrace merchantmen, and tight controls on naval armaments led to fewer private-purchase naval weapons.
 Privateering continued until the 1856 Declaration of Paris, in which all major European powers stated that "Privateering is and remains abolished".
 The United States did not sign the Declaration over stronger language that protects all private property from capture at sea, but has not issued letters of marque in any subsequent conflicts.
 In the 19th century, many nations passed laws forbidding their nationals from accepting commissions as privateers for other nations.
-The last major power to flirt with privateering was Prussia in the 1870 Franco-Prussian War, when Prussia announced the creation of a 'volunteer navy' of ships privately-owned and -manned, but eligible for prize money.
+The last major power to flirt with privateering was Prussia in the 1870 Franco-Prussian War, when Prussia announced the creation of a 'volunteer navy' of ships privately owned and -manned, but eligible for prize money.
 (Prussia argued that the Declaration did not forbid such a force, because the ships were subject to naval discipline.)